canvas-craft/canvas-craft.github.io/README.md

 ***

-Being an early tool, CanvasCraft still has a few minor glitches.
-If you have found one, please raise an issue or contact me at [hello@joachimford.uk](mailto:hello@joachimford.uk).
-If you want to go the extra mile, feel free to set up a pull request!
+Being an early tool, CanvasCraft may  have a few minor glitches.
+If you have found one, please raise an issue or contact us at [hello@joachimford.uk](mailto:hello@joachimford.uk).